Wideband Super-resolution Imaging in Radio Interferometry via Low Rankness and Joint Average Sparsity Models (HyperSARA): H yper Hyper SARA: algorithmic structure

-where $\omega_j \geq 0$ is the weight associated with the $j$-th singular value $\sigma_j$ and $\zeta$ is the soft-thresholding parameter.
-The proximity operator of the re-weighted $\ell_{2,1}$ norm introduced by $g_2$ reads a row-wise soft-thresholding operation, defined for row $\bs{z}_n$ of a matrix $\bm{Z}$ as follows:
+where $\omega_j \geq 0$ is the weight associated with the $j$-th singular value $\sigma_j$.
+The proximity operator of the re-weighted $\ell_{2,1}$ norm introduced by $g_2$ reads a row-wise soft-thresholding operation, defined for row $\bs{x}_n$ of a matrix $\bm{X}$ as follows:

-where $\bar{\omega}_n \geq 0$ is the weight associated with the row $\bs{z}_n$ and $\bar{\zeta}$ is the soft-thresholding parameter.
+where $\bar{\omega}_n \geq 0$ is the weight associated with the row $\bs{x}_n$ and $\mu$ is the soft-thresholding parameter.